AmadeusITGroup/otter/docs/rules-engine/how-to-use/integration.md

 ### Rules engine dependencies

-To benefit from the rules engine package, we have to add in the application the npm packages created in otter library (and not only).
+To benefit from the rules engine package, we have to add to the application the npm packages created in otter library (and not only).
-Here is the command to add the rule engine to your application.
+Here is the command to add the rule engine to your application:

 ```shell
 yarn add @o3r/rules-engine